 Parties divorced in Illinois.
 Mother was granted leave to move to New York with the minor child.
 The removal and visitation order contained a forum-selection clause.
-The parties had agreed on it as part of the agreement for mother to move with the child to New York.
-It required that jurisdiction remain with the State of Illinois.
+The parties had agreed on it as part of the agreement for a mother to move with the child to New York.
+It required that jurisdiction remains with the State of Illinois.
 Father had visitation rights in Chicago and New York.

-Mother filed a motion to decline jurisdiction and transfer adjudication of visitation issues to the State of New York (motion to transfer).
-In addition to highlighting the child’s emotional issues, mother alleged that Illinois was an inconvenient forum in which to determine the visitation issues.
+The mother filed a motion to decline jurisdiction and transfer adjudication of visitation issues to the State of New York (motion to transfer).
+In addition to highlighting the child’s emotional issues, the mother alleged that Illinois was an inconvenient forum in which to determine the visitation issues.
 She argued that the circuit court should elect to decline jurisdiction over these issues pursuant to the inconvenient forum provision of the UCCJEA (750 ILCS 36/207(West 2004)).

 Father filed an emergency petition for an evaluation of the child.
 He argued that, rather than he being required to travel to New York, the child should be required to travel to Chicago for any evaluation.
 The circuit court agreed.
-The court temporarily stopped father’s visitation with the child.
+The court temporarily stopped the father’s visitation with the child.
 It appointed a doctor to perform the evaluation in Chicago.

-Father then filed an answer to mother’s motion to transfer the case to New York.
+Father then filed an answer to the mother’s motion to transfer the case to New York.
 He argued that the State of Illinois was the appropriate forum.
 He alleged that the mother was actively interfering with his visitation with the child and not properly discouraging the child’s emotional outbursts.

 The Illinois circuit court found that the balance of factors enumerated in the inconvenient-forum provision of the UCCJEA weighed in favor of New York as a more appropriate forum for determining the visitation issues.
 Father appealed.